sauln/ICRI/docs/index.md

     │
     ├── docs               <- A mkdocs documentation
     │
-    ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures        <- Generated graphics and figures to be used in reporting │